 Here is a detailed breakdown of Santorini during every month of the year.

 Akrotiri Lighthouse, Santorini - credits: cge2010/Shutterstock.com

-Many restaurants opt to remain close from October until April.
-As a result, the hotel prices are also reduced, while there are hotels that remain closed during the winter season altogether.
+Many restaurants opt to remain closed from October until April.
+As a result, hotel prices are also reduced, while there are hotels that remain closed during the winter season altogether.